Do you know the difference between term insurance and traditional life insurance?

 Choosing the right life insurance plan can provide financial support to tackle a contingency within the family.
-It isn’t easy to make a final selection of an insurance policy in the market due to multiple options.
-The two most popular options can be term insurance and traditional life insurance.
-Although both these insurance products are different, they are often perceived as the same product.
+Due to multiple options, selecting an insurance policy in the market isn’t easy.
+The two most popular options are term insurance and traditional life insurance.
+Although these insurance products differ, they are often perceived as the same.

 Before you pick a life insurance policy from either of the two, let’s understand the meaning of these two products separately and in detail: